lescai-teaching/dataset_tutoring_resequencing01/README.md

-# Dataset tutoring 1 --- VARIANT CALLING ---
+# Dataset tutoring 1 - Variant Calling

-Raw data and solutions for the tutoring part of the course in Bioinformatics within the M.Sc.
-Biologia Sperimentale e Applicata
+Raw data and solutions for the first tutoring session of the Bioinformatics course within the M.Sc.
+Biologia Sperimentale e Applicata.
+The session focuses on the variant calling analysis workflow.